scipy-conference/scipy_proceedings/output/geoffrey_poore/geoffrey_poore.rst

 One of the potential drawbacks of using a special LaTeX package like PythonTeX is that publishers may not support it.
-Since PythonTeX saves all Python-generated content, it already supports document compilation without the execution of any Python code, so that will not be an issue.
-Adding an option to automatically generate a version of a PythonTeX document that does not require the PythonTeX package is under consideration for an upcoming release.
+Since PythonTeX saves all Python-generated content, it already provides document compilation without the execution of any Python code, so that aspect will not be an issue.
+Ideally, a PythonTeX document and its Python output could be merged into a single, new document that does not require the PythonTeX package.
+This feature is being considered for an upcoming release.

-PythonTeX provides many features not discussed here, including methods of dealing with ``__future__`` imports under Python 2, methods for including custom code in all sessions, and a number of formatting options.
+PythonTeX provides many features not discussed here, including a number of formatting options and methods for adding custom code to all sessions.
 PythonTeX is also under active development.
 For additional information and the latest code, please visit https://github.com/gpoore/pythontex.